 After some time of contemplation, I converted the dining table into a stand-capable desk and transformed my make-shift home office into an ergonomic work space.
 Now that I was alternating between sitting and standing while working on my laptop, I needed to make sure that my feet were well supported, so that standing on hardwood floor would not aggravate my low back or give me foot pain.

 I traded my well-loved Birkenstock’s for custom-made orthotic sandals to wear at home, and fitted my shoes with custom orthotics in order to be comfortable and well supported throughout the day.
-I later switched my shoes to Apex orthopaedic footwear, which added an additional layer of comfort and performance to my set up.
+I later switched my shoes to orthopaedic footwear, which added an additional layer of comfort and performance to my set up.

 These simple interventions, which did neither require any regular doctor visits nor burden my busy schedule with additional tasks, made a significant difference in my pain levels, my productivity, and my quality of life.

 Having custom orthotics in my shoes and sandals, I also noticed that my footwear lasts longer and is more comfortable overall.
-I do not recall the last time I had blisters on my feet.
+I do not recall the last time I had blisters or calluses on my feet.

 There has also been a noticeable increase in comfort and reduction in pain when riding my personal electric vehicles and bicycle; I am no longer experiencing low back and knee pain associated with riding.

 Many physical problems that affect the joints and muscles in the body can effectively be mitigated and prevented through the use of custom foot orthotics.
-This is what we do at Urban Soles, and pain relief and injury prevention for urban professionals and micromobility users has never looked or felt better.
+This is what we do at Urban Soles; pain relief and injury prevention for urban professionals and micromobility users has never looked or felt better.

 As a member of the Annex and the Centre for Social Innovation, where my practice is located, I am proud to be part of a community that is dedicated to serving the community.